-Elsewhere in Malpaars-

 “I… I’m sorry.
 I think I should go.”
 She bolted for the door.

-He followed her outside.
-“What do you mean you have to go? it’s not yet time.”
+Kaidus quickly followed her outside.
+“What do you mean you have to go?
+It’s not yet time.”

 “I can’t be in here Kaidus.
 I don’t belong here.”
-She replied, moving towards the darkness and away from the lamp posts.
+She replied, moving toward the darkness and away from the lamp posts.

 “It’s an inn.
 Anyone is allowed to be in there.”